Labours of Hercules: Background

 Heracles was the son born by the mortal woman Alcmene after her rape by Zeus, the king of the gods, who had disguised himself as her husband Amphitryon.
 Alcmene, fearing the jealousy of Zeus's wife Hera, exposed her infant son, who was taken by either Zeus or his daughter Athena (the protectress of heroes) to Hera, who did not recognize Heracles and nursed him out of pity.
 Heracles sucked so strongly that he caused Hera pain, and when she pushed him away, her milk sprayed across the heavens, forming the Milky Way.
 But with divine milk, Heracles had acquired supernatural strength.
 Either Zeus or Athena brought the infant back to his mother, and he was subsequently raised by his parents.
 The child was originally given the name Alcides by his parents; it was only later that he became known as Heracles in an unsuccessful attempt to mollify Hera, with Heracles meaning Hera's "pride" or "glory".
 He and his mortal twin, Iphicles, were just eight months old when Hera sent two giant snakes into the children's chamber.
 Iphicles cried from fear, but his twin brother grabbed a snake in each hand and strangled them.
 He was found by his nurse playing with them on his cot as if they were toys.
 Astonished, Amphitryon sent for the seer Tiresias, who prophesied an unusual future for the boy, saying he would vanquish numerous monsters.

-Heracles married Megara, eldest daughter of King Creon of Thebes.
-However, in a fit of madness induced by Hera, Heracles killed Megara and their children.
-According to Euripides's play Herakles, however, it was not until after Heracles had completed his labours and on his return from the Underworld that he murdered Megara and his children.

-After recovering his sanity, Heracles deeply regretted his actions; he was purified by King Thespius, then traveled to Delphi to inquire how he could atone for his actions.
-Pythia, the Oracle of Delphi, advised him to go to Tiryns and serve his cousin, King Eurystheus of Mycenae, for twelve years, performing whatever labours Eurystheus might set him; in return, he would be rewarded with immortality.
-Heracles despaired at this, loathing to serve a man whom he knew to be far inferior to himself, yet fearing to oppose his father, Zeus.
-Eventually, Heracles placed himself at Eurystheus's disposal.
+Ancient sources preserve multiple explanations as to why Heracles had to perform the labours.
+The earliest literary reference to the labours, in the Iliad, presents Heracles's servitude to his cousin Eurystheus as part of his fate, set in place by the machinations of Hera.
+The goddess fooled Zeus into making an oath that anyone born on that day would have dominion over their neighbours.
+She then ensured Eurystheus was born that day and Heracles was not, by manipulating their mothers' pregnancies.
+According to the mythographer Apollodorus, Heracles murdered his children and those of his half-brother Iphicles in a fit of madness induced by Hera.
+After recovering his sanity, he was purified by King Thespius in Thespiai.
+He then sought out the oracle of Delphi, who advised him to move to Tiryns and serve Eurystheus, completing the series of labours with which his cousin would task him.
+According to Euripides's play Herakles, Heracles committed to serving Eurystheus (who is the king of Argos) in exchange for permitting him and his family passage to Argolis.
+Euripides places Heracles's murderous episode after the conclusion of the labours.
+The attainment of immortality after completing the tasks is a motivating factor in Diodorus Siculus's account, where Heracles is notified of this possibility by the Delphic oracle; this also appears as an ancillary reason in Apollodorus's version.